Los Angeles Rams Odds

 Over/under, also called point total, is a wager placed on the combined scoring of a single game.
 Bookmakers come up with a number and you can either bet the over or — you guessed it — the under.
 Here’s how it works:

-Let's say the Rams play the Cardinals and the over/under is set at 42 points.
-A wager on the over would require Los Angeles and Arizona to score 43 total points or more to win.
-Betting the under is an expectation that the two teams would score 41 or fewer points.
-It's also possible for the bet to push, which would happen if the game finished with exactly 42 points scored.
+The Rams will play the Bengals and the over/under is set at 48 points.
+A wager on the over would require Los Angeles and Cincinnati to score 49 total points or more to win.
+Betting the under is an expectation that the two teams would score 47 or fewer points.
+It's also possible for the bet to push, which would happen if the game finished with exactly 48 points scored.

 Player props are wagers on a single player, and they're tied to a single stat found in the box score for a game or even the whole season.
 These are among the most fun to bet on, especially if you're already playing fantasy football and like the player-specific focus it offers.
 Check out a hypothetical example below: